Support to help you

 - Are you finding that you don't enjoy most of the modules on your award?
 If this feeling persists, you may wish to consider other courses, within UWE Bristol or elsewhere.
 Talking to friends or family might be helpful.
 UWE Bristol Careers has lots of information, and careers counsellors available for individual interviews.

 - Are other things bothering you, so that you're unable to commit yourself to your studies?
-You might wish to discuss this with a Student Support Adviser, or with a Counsellor at the Student and Partnership Services Department.
+You might wish to discuss this with a Student Support Adviser, or with a Counsellor or Mental Health Practitioner at the Wellbeing Service.

 I'm not clear what's expected of me